aistabci/abci-docs/en/docs/tips/spack.md

 ### CUDA-aware OpenMPI {#cuda-aware-openmpi}

-ABCI provides software modules of CUDA-aware OpenMPI, however, they do not support all the combinations of compilers, CUDA and OpenMPI versions ([Reference](https://docs.abci.ai/en/08/#open-mpi)).
-It is easy to use Spack to install unsupported versions of CUDA-aware OpenMPI.

 #### How to Install {#how-to-install}

 This is an example of installing OpenMPI 3.1.1 that uses CUDA 10.1.243.